i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/collectors.md

 # Receivers

-Receivers configuration can be reached from [Configuration -\> Receivers ] menu.
+Receivers configuration can be reached from *Configuration \> Receivers* menu.

 A receiver allow to import emails from a mailbox ans turn them into i-Vertix ITAM tickets.
 A routing mechanism will bring them to the destination entity.